University General Course Catalog 2024-2025

 Students will be able to:

-• demonstrate an advanced level of competency and mastery in the specific topic area of their thesis.
+- demonstrate an advanced level of competency and mastery in the specific topic area of their thesis or dissertation.

-• discuss the relationship of the specialized area of geology/geological engineering/geophysics studied in their thesis in the broader context of the field and Earth Sciences in general.
+- apply the specialized area of geology/geological engineering/geophysics studied in their thesis or dissertation in the broader context of the field and Earth Sciences in general.

 Admission Requirements